jf-m/laravel-discord-bot/README.md

 ### Creating your modal

-You can also create your own class for the modal behavior.
+For more complex scenarios, you can create your own class for the modal behavior.

 ```php
 class MyCustomModalComponent extends DiscordInteractionModalResponse